Digilent/Nexys-Video-DMA/README.md

 Description
 -----------

 This project demonstrates how to use the Nexys Video's Audio Codec and RAM to record samples of audio and play them back.
-Vivado is used to build the demo's hardware platform, and Vivado is used to program the bitstream onto the board and to build and deploy a C application.
+Vivado is used to build the demo's hardware platform, and Vitis is used to program the bitstream onto the board and to build and deploy a C application.

 To use this demo, the Nexys Video must be connected to a computer over MicroUSB, which must be running a serial terminal such as Tera Term or PuTTY.